-Inquire About A New Project
+Inquire About a New Project

 Phone: (425) 576-1414

-Please complete the New Project Intake Form below, to help us get up to speed on your project details and facilitate a productive discussion with you.
+Please complete the New Project Intake Form below; to help us get up to speed on your project details and facilitate a productive discussion with you.

-We are a intentionally small firm with an emphasis on design.
+We are an intentionally small firm with an emphasis on design.
 We offer a highly personalized level of service to our clients and maintain a very high quality standard for our designs and drawings.
 We are selective about projects, choosing to focus on:

 - Complete custom home designs, for individual homeowners and builder clients

 (specializing in challenging sites: steep slopes, shoreline and critical areas)

 - Design-oriented commercial, mixed-use, and tenant improvement projects